-Length -- 6 to 6.15 inches.
+Length 6 to 6.15 inches.
 Just a shade smaller than the English sparrow.

-Male and Female -- Upper parts olive, with an orange-brown crown, bordered by black lines that converge toward the bill.
+Male and Female Upper parts olive, with an orange-brown crown, bordered by black lines that converge toward the bill.
 Under parts white; breast spotted and streaked on the sides.
 White eye-ring.

-Range -- United States, to Pacific slope.
+Range United States, to Pacific slope.
+Migrations May.

-Migrations -- May.
 October.
 Common summer resident.

 Early in May you may have the good fortune to see this little bird of the woods strutting in and out of the garden shrubbery with a certain mock dignity, like a child wearing its father's boots.
 Few birds can walk without appearing more or less ridiculous, and however gracefully and prettily it steps, this amusing little wagtail is no exception.
-When seen at all -- which is not often, for it is shy -- it is usually on the ground, not far from the shrubbery or a woodland thicket, under which it will quickly dodge out of sight at the merest suspicion of a footstep.
+When seen at all which is not often, for it is shy it is usually on the ground, not far from the shrubbery or a woodland thicket, under which it will quickly dodge out of sight at the merest suspicion of a footstep.
 To most people the bird is only a voice calling, "TEACHER TEACHER.
-TEACHER, TEACHER, TEACHER!" as Mr. Burroughs has interpreted the notes that go off in pairs like a series of little explosions, softly at first, then louder and louder and more shrill until the bird that you at first thought far away seems to be shrieking his penetrating crescendo into your very ears.
+TEACHER, TEACHER, TEACHER, TEACHER, then louder and louder and more shrill until the bird that you at first thought far away seems to be shrieking his penetrating crescendo into your very ears.
 But you may look until you are tired before you find him in the high, dry wood, never near water.